‘Good morning, esteemed Mrs Ossai, ‘ a polite WhatsApp message from an executive MBA student interrupted my workflow.

 However, whatever your writing goal, using a clear structure simplifies the process and gives you the confidence to craft any intimidating piece.
 It also ensures your write-up is precise, actionable and resonates with the audience, thereby influencing outcomes.

-Therefore, use the two-step structure process provided in this article when writing to challenge/inspire/persuade.
+Therefore, use the two-step structure process provided in this article when writing to challenge/inspire/persuade people.

 Note: